Working with a Project Page

 - Published - The experiment is not running, locally or remotely, and is read-only.
 Its model is in a shared library, and can be used by other experiments.
 The experiment can be cloned.

 - USER - User creating or cloning the experiment.
-This is the only default column that is neither sortable nor a filter.
+By default, this column is hidden.

 - STARTED - Elapsed time since the experiment started.
 To view the date and time, hover over the elapsed time.

-- UPDATES - Elapsed time since the last update to the experiment.
+- UPDATED - Elapsed time since the last update to the experiment.
 To view the date and time, hover over the elapsed time.

 - ITERATION - Last or most recent iteration of the experiment.